AdvEx/AdvEx/docs/DEPLOYMENT.md

 ### Enable HTTPS

 1. Go to [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) web console.
 2. Request a certificate for your domain name.
-To validate ownership of the domain name, typicall you need to edit its DNS configuration as instructed.
+To validate ownership of the domain name, typically you need to edit its DNS configuration as instructed.
 If you purchase the domain name through AWS, this is an one-click process.
 3. Do the same for the `api` sub-domain.
 4. After both certificates are issued, go to configuration panel of the frontend environment in Elastic Beanstalk web console.
 Under "Load Balancer", add a new listener:
     - Port: 443